Potential Inventory, aka Content Moderation Tool

 AUTOBLOCKING ALGORITHMS

 In order to recommend the freshest content, the Content Moderation Tools also features two unique algorithms.
-These are currently only available to English language publishers.
+These are currently only available to English language publishers and only for Homepage For You.

 • The first looks for heuristic context in the title or description to determine if there’s a time-sensitive nature.
 Example: An article about what to watch on TV this weekend shouldn’t be recommendable on Monday.